-Besides your own personal preference between the two regarding their design and appearance, there are additional things you should consider, that’s why we’ll fill you in on everything you need to know before making your final decision.
+Besides your own personal preference between the two regarding their design and appearance, there are additional aspects you should consider.

-Some bigger ultrawide monitors feature even higher screen resolutions such as 3840×1600 and 5120×2160; the latter is considered as 5K ultrawide – kind of a combination between 4K and ultrawide.
+Some bigger ultrawide monitors feature even higher screen resolutions such as 3840×1600 and 5120×2160.
+The latter is considered as 5K ultrawide (and 5K2K or 2160p ultrawide), which is kind of a combination between 4K and ultrawide.

-Ultrawide monitors are usually curved, some more aggressively than the others, but there are also some that are flat for those who are worried that the screen curvature would mess up the color accuracy or distort and blur the lines on-screen.
+Ultrawide monitors are usually curved, some more aggressively than others, but there are also some flat ones for those who are worried that the screen curvature would mess up the color accuracy or distort straight lines.

-The 21:9 aspect ratio also provides you with more screen real estate for your spreadsheets and applications but if you want the most screen space for productivity purposes, you’d be better off with a dual 16:9 monitor setup.
+The ultrawide aspect ratio also provides you with more screen real estate for your spreadsheets and applications, but if you want maximum screen space for productivity purposes, you’d be better off with a dual 16:9 monitor setup.

-If you’re a video editor, on the other hand, an ultra-wide display will be of great help as due to the extra horizontal space, you can have a more comprehensive view of the timeline as well as more space for your preview/effect windows.
+If you’re a video editor, on the other hand, an ultra-wide display will be of great help due to the extra horizontal space, as you can have a more comprehensive view of your timelines.

-So, you will need to scale the interface by a certain amount to make small items such as icons and text easily readable.
-A problem occurs when some applications don’t scale well or not at all, leaving you with a messy desktop with either too small or too large elements.
+So, you might need to scale the interface by a certain amount to make small items such as icons and text easily readable.
+A problem occurs when some applications don’t scale well or not at all, leaving you with a messy interface with either too small or too large elements.

 As you can see, both choices have their downsides.
 The upsides?
 Watching compatible content at the native resolution.
-With a 21:9 ultrawide display, movies are closer to their native aspect ratio at which they were shot (2.39:1).
+Indeed, with a 21:9 ultrawide display, some movies are closer to their native aspect ratio at which they are shot (2.39:1).

 4K vs UltraWide For Gaming

-To start with, we’ll focus on the negative aspects of both types of monitors which should make it easier for you to choose.
+To start with, we’ll focus on the negative aspects of both types of monitors to make it easier for you to choose.